notaryproject/specifications/specs/trust-store-trust-policy.md

   1. *Exact match*: If there exists a trust policy whose scope contains the artifact's repository URI then the aforementioned policy MUST be used for signature evaluation.
      Otherwise, continue to the next step.
   1. *Global*: If there exists a trust policy with global scope (`*`) then use that policy for signature evaluation.
      Otherwise, fail the signature verification.

-#### Selecting a trust policy to verify a signed blob

-- The signature verifier must select the appropriate trust policy for blob signature verification using policy names.
-- For a given policy name selected by the verifier, there MUST be only one trust policy with that exact name.
-- For a given policy name selected by the verifier, if there is no matching trust policy with that name, then implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md) MUST consider the blob as untrusted and fail signature verification.
-- Selecting a trust policy:
-  1. *Exact match*: If there exists a trust policy whose name exactly matches the one provided by the signature verifier then the aforementioned policy MUST be used for signature evaluation.
-     Otherwise, fail the signature verification.
-  1. *Global*: If verifier does not select a policy by its name and if there exists a trust policy marked as a global policy (`globalPolicy:true`) then use that policy for signature evaluation.
-     Otherwise, fail the signature verification.

 ### Trusted Identities Constraints